oplS17projects/RCat/JOSH_EVERETT.md

 that our machine object constructor evaluates differentely between "t" and "u" protocols-- and that the result of evaluating a machine procedure is a dispatch procedure that allows for message passing.

-## 2. Differentiation between a single and multiple addresses
+## 2. Expression evaluation ; differing between a single and multiple addresses

 When the user interacts with the program they pass the target IP of their scan as a string - either a single address or a range of addresses within a /24 subnet mask (ie "192.168.1.1-254" ).